sebastian-sosa/text-recognizer/readme.md

 # Text Recognition App

 The following project is based on the optical character recognition system of [Full Stack Deep Learning Bootcamp](https://fullstackdeeplearning.com).
-The purpose of the project is to describe the infrastructure, tooling, deployment and project structure needed for a deep learning production system.
+The purpose of the course is to describe the infrastructure, tooling, deployment and project structure needed for a deep learning production system.

 ## Description of the architecture